Molecular diffusion: Molecular diffusion of gases

 where D is the diffusivity of A through B, proportional to the average molecular velocity and, therefore dependent on the temperature and pressure of gases.
 The rate of diffusion N_{A} is usually expressed as the number of moles diffusing across unit area in unit time.
 As with the basic equation of heat transfer, this indicates that the rate of force is directly proportional to the driving force, which is the concentration gradient.

 This basic equation applies to a number of situations.
-Restricting discussion exclusively to steady state conditions, in which neither dC_{A}/dx or dC_{B}/dx change with time, equimolecular counterdiffusion is considered first.
+Restricting discussion exclusively to steady state conditions, in which neither dC_{A}/dx nor dC_{B}/dx change with time, equimolecular counterdiffusion is considered first.

 Equimolecular counterdiffusion

 If no bulk flow occurs in an element of length dx, the rates of diffusion of two ideal gases (of similar molar volume) A and B must be equal and opposite, that is $N_A=-N_B$.